chandan-fosteringlinux/OpenLDAP-Documentation/DatabaseBackup.md

 To automate the backup process, we use **cron**, a time-based job scheduler in Unix-like systems.
 Below is the cron job configuration:

+Open the crontab configuration file by running the command `crontab -e`.

 `0 */2 * * * /backup/backup_script/backup_script.sh`

 ### **Cron Job Details:**